4 Surveys

 3. Review the survey templates, and consider if any new questions should be added.

-4. Contact the Curriculum Governance Officer to build surveys.
+4. Contact a quality assurance practitioner to build surveys.

-5. Determine distribution strategy and prepare contact lists in consultation with the Curriculum Governance Officer.
+5. Determine distribution strategy and prepare contact lists in consultation with a quality assurance practitioner.

-6. Review and analyze survey responses using the summary reports provided by the Curriculum Governance Officer.
+6. Review and analyze survey responses using the summary reports provided by the support person.

 7. Save the summary survey reports in a secure place and prepare them for inclusion in the Self-Study Appendices.

 Note: Depending on the department, surveying additional stakeholders (e.g., community, industry, Indigenous community members, internal departments) or utilizing different data collection methods (e.g., focus groups, interviews, cultural/journey mapping) may be valuable.
-The Office of Quality Assurance and Centre for Excellence in Learning and Teaching can support departments in developing customized data collection tools.
+Staff and faculty in the office of quality assurance and teaching and learning centre can support departments in developing customized data collection tools.

 Survey Distribution

-• The Curriculum Governance Officer can distribute surveys via email using a secure web link.
+• A support person can distribute surveys via email using a secure web link.
 The survey is accompanied by an explanatory covering email describing the purpose and due date for survey completion.

 • The Chair can distribute the surveys in a similar fashion via email.

-• The Chair and/or Associate Director, Academic Planning & Continuous Quality Improvement, can attend classes (either in person or virtually) to administer the survey, as well as to describe the purpose and value of program review to students.
+• The Chair and/or a quality assurance practitioner can attend classes (either in person or virtually) to administer the survey, as well as to describe the purpose and value of program review to students.

 • Survey links can be shared in Student or Alumni Newsletters.